Grammar-aware sentence classification on quantum computers: The model

-As described in Ref.\cite{meichanetzidis2020quantum}, the diagram of a sentence $\sigma$ can be canonically mapped to a PQC $C_\sigma(\theta_\sigma)$ over the parameter set $\theta$.
-The key idea here is that such circuits inherit their \emph{architecture}, in terms of a particular connectivity of entangling gates, from the \emph{grammatical reduction} of the sentence.
+In this work, we focus on the latter choice of \emph{quantum processes}, and in particular, we will be realising quantum processes using \emph{pure quantum circuits}.
+As we have described in Ref.\cite{meichanetzidis2020quantum}, the string diagram of the syntactic structure of a sentence $\sigma$ can be canonically mapped to a PQC $C_\sigma(\theta_\sigma)$ over the parameter set $\theta$.
+The key idea here is that such circuits \emph{inherit their architecture}, in terms of a particular connectivity of entangling gates, from the \emph{grammatical reduction} of the sentence.

-Quantum circuits \emph{also}, being part of pure quantum theory, enjoy a graphical language in terms of string diagrams.
+Quantum circuits also, being part of pure quantum theory, enjoy a graphical language in terms of string diagrams.
 The mapping from sentence diagram to quantum circuit begins simply by reinterpreting a sentence diagram, such as that of Fig.\ref{fig:DisCoCat-sent}, as a diagram in categorical quantum mechanics (CQM).
-The word-state of word $w$ in a sentence diagram is mapped to a pure quantum state prepared from a trivial reference product-state by a PQC $|w(\theta_w)\rangle = C_w(\theta_w) |0 \rangle ^{\otimes q_w}$.
-The width of the circuit depends on the number of qubits assigned to each pregroup type $b\in B$ from which the word-types are composed, $q_w=\sum_{b\in t_w} q_b$, and cups are mapped to Bell effects.
+The word-state of word $w$ in a sentence diagram is mapped to a pure quantum state prepared from a trivial reference product-state by a PQC as $\vert w(\theta_w)\rangle = C_w(\theta_w) \vert 0 \rangle ^{\otimes q_w}$, where $q_w=\sum_{b\in t_w} q_b$.
+The width of the circuit depends on the number of qubits assigned to each pregroup type $b\in B$ from which the word-types are composed and cups are mapped to Bell effects.